Video visit appointments available 7 days a week from 9:00am to 11:00pm. Learn More

 James Versalovic, MD, PhD

-Dr. Versalovic serves as Pathologist-In-Chief at Texas Children’s Hospital and Director of Texas Children’s Microbiome Center.
+Dr. Versalovic serves as Pathologist-In-Chief at Texas Children’s Hospital and Chair of Texas Children’s Department of Pathology.
+He also serves as the Director of Texas Children’s Microbiome Center.
 He is the Milton J. Finegold Professor and Vice Chair of Pathology & Immunology at Baylor College of Medicine.
-He also is Professor of Molecular and Human Genetics, Molecular Virology & Microbiology, and Pediatrics, and Co-Director of the Medical Scientist (MD/PhD) Training Program at Baylor College of Medicine.
+He is Professor of Molecular and Human Genetics, Molecular Virology & Microbiology, and Pediatrics at Baylor College of Medicine.

 Dr. James Versalovic received his M.D. with Honors at Baylor College of Medicine (BCM) in 1995 and his Ph.D. in Cellular and Molecular Biology at BCM in 1994.
 He pursued clinical pathology/medical microbiology residency training at the Massachusetts General Hospital and Harvard Medical School.
 He also completed a postdoctoral research fellowship in the Division of Comparative Medicine at the Massachusetts Institute of Technology (MIT).
 Dr. Versalovic joined the medical staff as a clinical pathologist at the Massachusetts General Hospital and served as Assistant Professor of Pathology at Harvard Medical School.
 He is board-certified in clinical pathology, molecular genetic pathology, and molecular diagnostics.